Sing a New Psalm:

 holy—you could look it up in our archives

-“Holy” on page 93 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers examines what it means that something is “holy.”
-To learn some related words that contribute to our understanding of holiness and the part that holiness plays in our Christian faith, read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
+Holy on page 93 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers examines what it means that something is holy.
+To learn more about the part that holiness plays in our Christian faith, read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
 New Lost in Translation entries are posted on Mondays, and past entries are archived on our website.
 Contact us if you’d like to receive Lost in Translation by email every week.

 the popes inspire us—a newer & better song